0xSpaceShard/starknet-devnet/website/docs/postman.md

 ### L1 network

-The parameter `network_url` refers to the URL of the JSON-RPC API of the L1 node you've run locally or that already exists; possibilities include, and are not limited to:
+The `network_url` parameter refers to the URL of the JSON-RPC API endpoint of the L1 node you've run locally or which is publicly accessible; possibilities include, but are not limited to:

 - [**Anvil**](https://github.com/foundry-rs/foundry/tree/master#anvil)
 - [**Sepolia testnet**](https://sepolia.etherscan.io/)